ArthurVal/tiago_lfc/README.md

 ### Setup

-Following the classical ROS2 workflow, create a `<WORKSPACE>` accordingly:
+Following the classical ROS2 workflow, create a `<WORKSPACE>` with a `src` folder accordingly:

 ```sh
 mkdir -p <WORKSPACE>/src
 ```

-The clone this repo inside the source folder
+Then clone this repo inside the source folder

 ```sh
 cd <WORKSPACE>/src